 If the district is not meeting the goals outlined in its plan, the Commissioner has the authority to withhold up to 20 percent of the district's achievement and integration revenue and use it to help the district implement an improvement plan.

-The revenue is paid approximately 70 percent from state aid and 30 percent from local levy.
-For FY 2019, 131 districts qualify for \$105 million in Achievement and Integration Revenue.
+The revenue is split: 70 percent from state aid and 30 percent from local levy.
+For FY 2020, 131 districts qualify for \$113 million in Achievement and Integration Revenue.
 [124D.862]

 Literacy Incentive Aid